 Smoke the sturgeon, using two handfuls of chips or a couple of chunks of your alder or apple.
 Watch the sturgeon as it smokes.
 If it starts weeping, blot off the liquid as it forms.
 A hotter smoker will cause the sturgeon to weep more.

 After one hour of smoking, start checking the internal temperature of the sturgeon with a thermometer.
 When it reaches 150 degrees, remove it and let it air cool.
 Then store it in tight sealing containers, in the refrigerator.
-This smoked sturgeon recipe will keep for one week in the fridge, if you can make it last that long!
+This sturgeon recipe will keep for one week in the fridge, if you can make it last that long!